Sararhm/DOTA-dataset-project/Roboflow/README.md

    pip install ultralytics
    ```

+2. *you can choose to either download the dataset from Roboflow on your invironment (you can make changes) or link the desired workspace into your trainings(you can't make changes)*
-2. **Export Dataset from Roboflow**:
+   **Export Dataset from Roboflow**:
    To download a dataset from Roboflow Universe, follow these steps:
    - Navigate to the dataset's Roboflow Universe page.
    - Click on the "Download this Dataset" button.
    - Choose the YOLO format, select the version and framework.
-   - Use the generated code snippet to download the dataset to your local environment.
+   - Use the generated code snippet to download the dataset to your local environment (or click 'show download code' and copy the RAW URL)

 Example code:

    ```python
    from roboflow import Roboflow